simaooliveiraspire/mapbox-gl-lvi-visualizer/README.md

-# mapbox-gl-lvi-visualizer
+# leaflet-lvi-visualizer
-Simple LVI AIS web visualizer to see Spire Maritime's Latest Vessel Information on a Mapbox GL map
+Simple LVI AIS web visualizer to see Spire Maritime's latest vessel information on a Mapbox GL map